XpiritCommunityEvents/HOL/README.md

 - Adding Custom Mappings for your migrations
 - Setting up Code Scanning for your repository
 - Enabling and using Dependabot on your repository
-- Using CodeSpaces on your repository
+- Using Code Spaces on your repository